zenoss/twill/README.txt

 Here is the pseudocode for how `formvalue` and `submit` figure out what form field to use (function `twill.commands.browser.get_form_field`)::

-   search current form for exact match to fieldname;
+   search current form for control name with exact match to fieldname;
    if single (unique) match, select.

-   if no match, search current form for regexp match to fieldname;
+   if no match, search current form for control name with regexp match to fieldname;
    if single (unique) match, select.

    if no match, convert fieldname into a number and use as an index, if possible.

-   if *still* no match, look for exact matche to submit-button values.
-   (this is because submit buttons do not need names...) if single (unique) match, select.
+   if *still* no match, look for exact matches to submit-button values. if single (unique) match, select.

 Here is the pseudocode for `submit`::